Zika Virus and Guillain Barré Syndrome: What’s the Latest?

 Researchers are closely following and mapping patterns of Zika virus and Guillain Barré syndrome.

-- At least a dozen countries or territories have reported an increased number of GBS and/or laboratory confirmation of a Zika virus infection among people with GBS, according to the WHO.
+- Twenty countries or territories have reported an increased number of GBS and/or laboratory confirmation of a Zika virus infection among people with GBS, according to the WHO.

 - In another small study, researchers analyzed blood samples of patients diagnosed with GBS during the 2013 and 2014 Zika outbreaks in French Polynesia and found a 20-fold increase in GBS.
 Patients experienced symptoms of Zika virus infection on average six days before any neurological symptoms, and all of them carried Zika virus antibodies.

-- Earlier this year, the Puerto Rico Department of Health with the help of the CDC, launched a GBS Passive Surveillance System to help identify new cases of GBS.
+- The Puerto Rico Department of Health, with the help of the CDC, launched a GBS Passive Surveillance System to help identify new cases of GBS.
 Of 56 people with suspected cases of GBS who had an onset of neurological symptoms between January and July of 2016, nearly 2 out of 3 had evidence of Zika or flavivirus.
 Most patients reported having an acute illness before the onset of these symptoms, which only took an average of 5 days to develop.

 Taken together, these studies raise concerns that Zika may cause GBS, which can have devastating and long-lasting effects.
 Still, more research is needed.
 The CDC is continuing to investigate the link between Zika and GBS.